Y-E-R-A/WhitestoneLocal/README.txt

 </VirtualHost>

+Please note that the Whitestone application requires the use of a RADIUS server for authentication.
+That configuration is also beyond the scope of this guide.
+Make sure that your certificate and key match the following names, or change them manually in main.py:

+/etc/pki/tls/certs/whitestone.crt
+/etc/pki/tls/certs/whitestone.key

 2. Install the PostgreSQL database service using the following commands: sudo yum install postgresql-server postgresql-contrib

-3. Install Python 3.5 and all the necessary packages that support the execution of the application.
+3. Install Python 3.5, Pip, Flask, and all other necessary packages that support the execution of the application.
 Run the following commands: sudo yum install yum-utils sudo yum install https://centos7.iuscommunity.org/ius-release.rpm sudo yum install python35u